-The traumas and losses impacted the students in numerous ways and the resulting struggles were passed on to their children and grandchildren (Ethnostress).
+The traumas and losses impacted the students in numerous ways and the resulting struggles were passed on to their children and grandchildren (Ethnostress) (Complex Post Traumatic Stress in First Nations Populations).
 Today our Aboriginal people face many struggles in many areas.The dark legacy of residential schools has been unfolding for 150 years; it will take patience, time and effort to turn things around.

 First Nations-Rural Neighbours Friendship Initiative

 Today in our rural areas, there is often an invisible wall between neighbouring communities of Aboriginal and non-Aboriginal peoples.
 The wall is characterized by many things such as economic disparities, ignorance of Canadian history, misunderstandings and fear.

 Purpose of the Initiative: To help close the gap between First Nations and their neighbouring communities, using churches and others as bridges for conversation and friendship building.